Benefits of talking to someone

-Saying things out loud, often makes them less scary.
-By having to sort through your feelings to make sense out loud helps you work out more about you’re dealing with.
+Saying things out loud, often makes them less scary, and at least by having to sort through your feelings you know a bit more about you’re dealing with.

 Keeping things inside only lets them build up and get confusing.

 If you have been keeping things to yourself a situation can seem way more overwhelming than it actually is.
 The person you tell might help you see the situation in a new or different perspective.